chikamichi/jumoku/README.md

 A Tree is a graph subject to three basic constraints: nodes are all connected, they must not form any loop, and the branches binding nodes have no preferential direction.
 A tree is not compelled to have a root node and leaves as you may think *prima facie*.
 Trees with such features are called arborescences and Evergreen has support for them, too.

-Evergreen provides you with the following structures:
+Evergreen (*currently under early development stage*) provides you with the following structures:

 * RawTree: a tree-graph with only basic features
 * **Tree**: a tree-graph with extended features built upon RawTree.
 That's what you'd want to use as a basic tree structure